jsbisht/aws-developer-associate/beanstalk.md

 Docker can have

 - single containers
-- multiple containers if your application uses multiple containers

-> Multiple containers are orchestrated using ECS
+- multiple containers (Multiple containers are orchestrated using ECS)

 Preconfigured docker